-She was lying on her back with her eyes closed.
-At first glance you could be forgiven for thinking she was dead.
+She was lying on her back with her eyes closed and at first glance you would be forgiven for thinking she was dead.
 The way she was lying there, so peaceful and serene, surrounded by small, yellow leaves scattered through the dry dirt in the backyard.
-Her hand was tapping ever so slightly, the only movement that gave any indication of life.
+I noticed her hand was tapping ever so slightly, the only movement that gave any indication of life.
 Small white headphones sat in her ears, the faint blare of the alternate, indie-pop she adored wafted over the air towards me, lilting through the dry summer’s day.

 Tears had formed in the corner of her eye, she blinked them away quickly, and let out a long sigh.